 Better Communication and Collaboration

 Standard work fosters clearer communication among team members by providing a shared understanding of processes and expectations.
 This minimizes misunderstandings and ensures everyone is on the same page.
-By standardizing procedures, it creates a common language for discussing and improving care delivery, supporting a collaborative culture where team members can work together to refine and enhance processes.
+By standardizing procedures, it creates a common language for discussing and improving care delivery, supporting a cross-functional collaborative culture where team members can work together to refine and enhance processes.

 Continuous Process Improvement Culture